Discord4J/Discord4J/.github/CONTRIBUTING.md

 * This project uses space indents.
 * JavaDocs should be edited appropriately for your changes.
 * All new files should have the same LGPL 3 boilerplate header found in existing files.

+Finally, thanks again for contributing to Discord4J.
+When your changes are accepted, make sure to ask about the Contributor role in our [Discord server](https://discord.gg/NxGAeCY).